Basic AD&D Insurance

 "Act of terrorism" refers to a hostile or violent act carried out by a group of persons having political, military or territorial goals, but who are not operating on behalf of a sovereign state.
 Their purpose is to compel an act or omission by any other person or any government entity.

-War Risk Benefits — If a participant suffers a loss of life or dismemberment due to war or an act of war, whether declared or undeclared, and such loss occurs within 365 days of the covered accident, benefits are payable.
+War Risk Benefits — If a covered person suffers a covered loss of life or dismemberment due to war or an act of war, whether declared or undeclared, and such loss occurs within 365 days of the covered accident, benefits are payable.
 For more information about these benefits and any provisions, refer to the plan's certificate of coverage.

-War risk benefits do not apply if the loss occurs in the United States or in any nation in which the participant is a citizen.
+War risk benefits do not apply if the loss occurs in the United States or in any nation in which the covered person is a citizen.

-Brain Damage — If a participant becomes brain damaged within 30 days and as a result of a covered accident, the plan will pay 100% of the principal sum.
-The participant must be hospitalized for treatment of the brain damage at least 7 of the first 30 days of the injury, and the brain damage must continue for at least 12 months.
+Brain Damage — If a covered person becomes brain damaged within 30 days and as a result of a covered accident, the plan will pay 100% of the principal sum.
+The covered person must be hospitalized for treatment of the brain damage at least 7 of the first 30 days of the injury, and the brain damage must continue for at least 12 consecutive months.

-If, after 12 months of continuous brain damage, a physician determines that the participant is permanently and totally disabled due to the brain damage, benefits will be paid in a lump sum at the beginning of the 13th month following the original date of the injury.
+If, after 12 consecutive months of continuous brain damage, a physician determines that the covered person is permanently and totally disabled due to the brain damage, benefits will be paid in a lump sum at the beginning of the 13th month following the original date of the injury.
 The amount payable will not exceed the AD&D principal sum for the covered person whose covered accident is the basis for the claim.

-Rehabilitation — If a participant suffers a covered loss due to an accident, the plan will pay a benefit equal to 10% of the principal sum, to a maximum of $10,000, for covered rehabilitative expenses.
-Rehabilitative expenses must be incurred within two years of the covered accident.
+Rehabilitation — If a covered person suffers a covered loss due to an accident, the plan will pay a benefit equal to 10% of the principal sum, to a maximum of $10,000, for covered rehabilitative expenses.
+The covered person must require rehabilitation within two years of the covered loss.

 Basic AD&D Insurance will not pay benefits for death or dismemberment resulting directly or indirectly from: